moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/strings.md

     the former stores a valuen while the latter stores an address to where the data is stored.

-    Strings are Immutable: changing it is actually creating a new string and assigning the new address
+    Strings are Immutable: changing it is actually creating a new string and assigning the new address actually being immutable means unable to change after creation
+    ***this is also worth noting in the methods***

     Strings cannot span multiple lines of code.

+-   immutable class / object:
+    this is done by setting fields to private and not declaring Setters

 ## object methods: